imdrasil/jennifer.cr/docs/model_sti.md

 Requirements:

-- created table for STI should include **all** fields of all subclasses (that's why it is cold STI);
+- The created table for STI should include **all** fields of all subclasses (that's why it is called Single Table Inheritance);
-- STI table has to have field named as `type` of any string type which will be able to store class name of child models;
+- STI table has to have field named as `type` of any `String` type which will be able to store class name of child models;
 - parent class should have definition for `type` field;

 To extract from DB several subclasses in one request - just use parent class to query: